5 Types of Night Sky Objects

 Orion Nebula is visible to naked eye and through a good telescope, it reveals many details.
 Pleiades or seven sisters is the star cluster visible to naked eye.
 There are also many star clusters around Sagittarius constellation that can be spotted using a basic telescope.

 Andromeda is the brightest galaxy at a distance of 2.5 million light years.
 The apparent size of this galaxy is six times the radius of full Moon!
 Still most of us would not have seen this galaxy because it gets washed away by the light pollution.
-A binocular is all we need to spot the Andromeda galaxy.
-Light pollution is no issue as I have seen Andromeda galaxy at ease from my terrace with just a binocular.
+A pair of binoculars will help you see Andromeda Galaxy even from moderately light polluted skies.

 Milky way cannot be seen from the light-polluted city skies.
 I was lucky enough to spot this once from a remote area in Nagaland, India.
 It was visible to unaided eye since the surroundings were pitch dark and the milky way arm occupied half the sky.
 It was one of my best moments in night sky watching.